MicrosoftDocs/sdk-api/sdk-api-src/content/emi/ns-emi-emi_channel_v2.md

 ### -field ChannelNameSize

-The size of ChannelName in bytes, including the null terminator.
+The maximuze size of ChannelName buffer would contains in bytes, including the null terminator.

 ### -field ChannelName